 Calculate the benefits of a local solar school project. |Download spreadsheet|

-KyotoUSA is an all volunteer, grassroots organization that encourages U.S. cities and their residents to reduce the climate altering greenhouse gas emissions (GHGs) for which they are responsible.
+KyotoUSA is a grassroots organization that encourages U.S. cities and their residents to reduce the climate altering greenhouse gas emissions (GHGs) for which they are responsible.

 Global climate disruption is the most serious threat facing the planet today.
 Studies conducted by the world's most respected climate scientists demonstrate that we must act collectively and immediately to make significant reductions in the the amount of greenhouse gases that we are releasing into the atmosphere.
 Our failure to act will result in catastrophic and irreversible consequences for all life on this planet.